 Is Michigan a no fault state?

 Michigan is one of 12 no-fault states in the United States.
-Drivers in no-fault states pay more for their insurance coverage, but they also get more protection.
-Michigan drivers must carry no-fault insurance, which includes Personal Injury Protection (PIP), Property Protection Insurance (PPI) and Residual Liability Insurance.
+Drivers in no-fault states usually pay more for their insurance coverage, but they also get more protection.
+The no-fault law requires Michigan drivers to carry Personal Injury Protection (PIP).
+Property Protection Insurance (PPI) is also required.
 Here is what those coverages entail:

 - Personal Injury Protection: After an accident, PIP coverage pays for medical expenses and lost wages, regardless of which driver caused the crash.
-In Michigan, PIP insurance has no maximum limit.
+Under the new Michigan law, consumers have a choice of 6 options for PIP medical coverage.
+The default coverage has no maximum limit.
 If a driver is killed in an accident, their insurance company will pay their dependents a death benefit.

-- Property Protection Insurance: If a driver causes property damage in Michigan, their PPI policy will pay up to $1 million to repair the damages.
-If the damage occurs outside Michigan, their personal property liability coverage will pay for the damages.
-This coverage will not pay for damage done to other vehicles.
+- Property Protection Insurance: If a driver causes property damage in Michigan, their PPI coverage will pay up to $1 million to repair the damages.
+This coverage applies to stationary objects like another person’s buildings, fences, and parked cars.
+If the damage occurs outside Michigan, their property damage liability coverage will pay for the damages.

 Penalties for driving without insurance in Michigan